 Credit unions are locally owned and their board of directors are elected by members.
 Decisions about the organization, direction, programs, and policies are driven by the benefits they provide to members.
-Credit union boards are made up of volunteers who understand member needs and focus on ways to meet those needs.
+Credit union boards are made up of people who understand member needs and focus on ways to meet those needs.
 Conversely, other financial institutions answer to shareholders, so their bottom line is maximizing profits.

 Purpose – To serve and educate members